MC-Franco-de-Leon/Stack-Exchange-Data-Dump/README.md

 * Finally, we track the activity of the top 3 users over time in terms of post history (see graphs below)

 # Results
+In this notebook we present the results for the Bitcoin data base (graphs for questions/answers in general, graphs for questions/answers of top users, and the top questions/answers ).
+Hoiwever in this repository you can find the graphs (and top responses) for the Ethereum and Economica data bases as well

 ## Flow chart of questions/answers
 Here we show a graph with the flow of questions/answers for the three data bases (Bitcoin, Ethertum, Economics) over time